airbop/airbop-simple-jar/README.md

 Here are the items in greater detail:

-* `AIRBOP_GOOGLE_PROJECT_NUMBER` - Your Goolge Project Number.
-This should be a string resource, and within the string resource you should specifiy the actual number. e.g.
+* `AIRBOP_GOOGLE_PROJECT_NUMBER` - Your Google Project Number.
+This should be a string resource, and within the string resource you should specify the actual number. e.g.

         <string name="gpn">##########</string>